We currently do not have any open full-length anthology calls.

 Deadline: We are reading on a rolling basis; once I receive enough stories for a specific theme, I will remove it from the call.
 As stated above, we are open to reading novelettes and novellas outside the specific themes, and will read those on a rolling basis as well.

-How to Submit: Send .doc or .docx ONLY to Rachel A. Brune, Editor at email@example.com.
+If you are unable to utilize this link, please send .doc or .docx ONLY to Rachel A. Brune, Editor at firstname.lastname@example.org.
 Include MIDNIGHT BITES “Title” in your subject line, and a cover letter that includes a logline, word count, and the theme for which you are submitting.
 If you are sending an unthemed submission, please indicate a possible appropriate theme in your letter.
 Shunn format is required; with the exception that if you would like to excise any physical contact information normally included in that format, please feel free to do so.

 Questions?
 Check out our “Maximizing Submissions Chances” Blogs: